Dent County, Missouri: County formation

 In 1851, the Missouri Assembly created Dent County from Crawford, Shannon, and Texas, Texas counties.
 It was named for early settler Lewis Dent, who served as the first representative.
 G.D.
 Breckenridge, Samuel Hyer, Jr., and Jotham Clark were the first elected county officials.
 Joseph Millsap served as sheriff and David Henderson as clerk.
 They met at the Bressie Farm.

 The first mayor of Salem was appointed or elected just after the Missouri state legislature passed the laws relating to village government in 1860.
 He was W.P.
 Williams, often referred to as "Rip" from the positive and often violent expression of his feelings and opinions.
 He lived in Dent County a long time and was a prominent citizen throughout his long life.
 He became mayor in 1860, but how long he served is unknown.
 The American Civil War came about in 1861 and city governments were suspended.
 After Williams, records show that O.A.
 Kenemore, a prominent farmer with a home in Salem, became mayor.
 E.T.
-Wingo, a lawyer and representative, was next, followed by C.L.
-Allen, who was also a lawyer but never practiced law.
+Wingo, a lawyer and representative, was next, followed by Ethan Hedrick, who was also a lawyer but never practiced law.
 He did, however, serve as Deputy Circuit Clerk and Probate Judge.
 Allen was succeeded by Samuel Sachs.
 No dates are available listing terms of office for these mayors, but it is likely they served from 1870 to 1881.